averykhoo/opentelemetry_wrapper/README.md

 ### safe

 * **never crash the application**
     * fallback to non-`opentelemetry` if necessary
     * ignore input over raising an exception
     * possible exception: it may be better to fail at startup than to run with known bad config
 * **hard to get wrong**
     * idempotent, even when you instrument the same thing in different ways from different places
     * "be conservative in what you send, be liberal in what you accept"
     * note: easy and simple mean different things

-### friendly
+### easy

 * **simple, idiomatic, succinct, and pretty**
     * decorators over wrappers
     * wrappers over context managers
     * context mangers over ~~manually managing spans~~ anything else *(note: this is still a todo)*
 * **reasonable documented defaults**
     * magic may be hard to understand, but it's better than being irritating

-### actually useful
+### helpful

 * **machine-readable first, human-readable a close second**
     * no newlines in logs or spans
     * no whitespace-delimited ambiguity
     * json all the things (within reason)
 * **provide any available application context**
     * we want to know all we can about what's going on and where
     * code introspection and runtime analysis if we can make it fast enough
 * **emit little to no logs**
     * fail silently over flailing noisily
     * drowning out real logs can be worse than being useless (e.g., you could crash `fluentd` - ask me how I know)

-## features

-* Make instrumentation (more) idempotent:
-  * you can call the instrument functions unlimited times from multiple places in your codebase, and it'll work the same
-  * e.g., a class definition, a defined method of the class, a class instance, and a method from the instance
-* Make re-instrumentation of `logging` actually work when passing in a new format string
-* Make `logging` print as a one-line JSON dict by default, with a lot of magic to convert stuff to valid json
-* logs and spans contain info about which thread / process and which file / function / line of code it came from
-    * and the k8s namespace and pod, if applicable, otherwise the local pc name
-* Provide support for decorating functions and classes
-* Provide support for instrumentation of dataclasses
-    * NOTE: Global instrumentation needs to be run *before* any dataclasses are initialized
-    * Otherwise, use the decorator on each class as usual (since it is idempotent anyway)
-* Add global instrumentation of FastAPI
-    * sometimes works even after apps are created for some reason, likely due to how Uvicorn runs in a new process
-    * but somehow sometimes doesn't work in prod, for equally unknown reasons
-    * probably best to instrument each app instance
-* Logs OIDC http headers as span attributes for FastAPI
-* Creates OTLP exporters if specific env vars (below) are set
-    * Pushes logs, metrics, and traces to the OTEL endpoint, if configured
-    * Note: only logs and traces are printed to console, metrics are too noisy

 ## usage

 > **TL;DR:** <br>
-> 1. call `instrument_all()` to instrument logging and requests
+> 1. call `instrument_all()` to instrument `logging` and `requests`
-> 2. instrument your FastAPI app using `instrument_fastapi_app(...)`
+> 2. instrument your FastAPI app using `instrument_fastapi_app(FastAPI(...))`
 > 3. use `@instrument_decorate` on any function or class you want to monitor
 > 4. set `OTEL_WRAPPER_DISABLED=true` in your CICD tests, especially if you're using `pytest`